 This procedure is to provide an open and consistent approach for handling complaints.
 All complaints / allegations will be treated confidentially.

-Any complaint or allegation concerning the Welfare of Young People must be reported to the GHA Welfare Officer immediately.
+Any complaint or allegation concerning the Welfare of Young People must be reported to the GHA Welfare Officer immediately at welfare@glos-ha.org.uk.
 Safeguarding procedures always take precedence.

 1. Complaint